Sampson Kempthorne: Life

 Kempthorne emigrated to New Zealand with his wife, arriving in May 1842.
 He took with him a prefabricated wooden cottage. having already purchased a piece of land at Parnell, where he settled.

-He was engaged by Bishop George Selwyn to build some stone Gothic churches but his first two attempts, St Thomas's at Tamaki (1847) and St Stephen's at Judges Bay (1848), proved structurally unsound and were soon demolished.
+He was engaged by Bishop George Selwyn to build some stone Gothic churches but his first two attempts, St Thomas's at Tamaki (1847) and St Stephen's at Judges Bay, Parnell, New Zealand (1848), proved structurally unsound and were soon demolished.